GranGuanche

 After the Spanish conquest, the European culture has been imposed and intermixed with Guanche’s traditions.

-The archipelago then became a main stopover on the way to the New World, linking its history with the Americas in trades and migration.
+The archipelago then became a main stopover on the way to the New World,

 This heritage is all around: